Group Handwriting Classes with Guided Practice

 Short answers about fit, support style, and the next step.

-Is group support right for every learner?
+Is batch support right for every learner?

 No. The review/demo helps show whether the learner will benefit from a shared format.

-Does group support still include worksheets?
+Does batch support still include worksheets?

 Yes.
 Worksheets and feedback remain part of the support flow.